A Signaling Game Approach to Databases Querying and Interaction: Equilibrium Analysis

-One of the most important immediate directions to be explored is to study the limiting behavior of the adaptation mechanism and identify its properties.
+An important immediate direction to be explored is to study the limiting behavior and equilibria of the game in which the user and DBMS use the adaptation mechanisms in Section~\ref{sec:learning}.
 Such questions are partially addressed in \cite{hu2011reinforcement} for the case that both the players in a singling game adapt their strategy synchronously and identically.
 In this case, in the limit, only certain equilibria can emerge.
 In particular, eventually, either an object, intent in our model, will be assigned to many signals, queries in our model, (synonyms) or many intents can be assigned to one query (polysemy).
 But two intents will not be assigned to two queries (see Theorem 2.3 in \cite{hu2011reinforcement} for more details).
 The authors in \cite{hu2011reinforcement} follow a traditional language game approach as explained in Section~\ref{sec:preliminaries}.
 Our immediate future research directions on the study of the adaptation mechanism is to study the convergence properties of the proposed reinforcement algorithm in Section \ref{sec:arbitrary} and Section \ref{sec:userlearning}.
 In particular, when the user is not adapting, does the strategy of the DBMS converge to some limiting strategy such as is the best response to the user's strategy?
 Also, when both the user and the DBMS adapt to each other, what equilibria will emerge?
 We believe that answers to these questions will significantly contribute to the proposed learning framework in the database systems and provide a novel theoretical perspective on the efficiency of a query interface.